lakwarus/kubernetes-up/README.md

 For the skydns availability check you additionally need ``nslookup``.

-The script was tested with Ubuntu 14.10 and Docker 1.6.2.
+The script was tested with Ubuntu 14.10, Mint 17.1 ('Rebecca') as well as with Docker 1.6.2 and Docker 1.7.0

 ## Example
 To fire up a single-node Kubernetes cluster on your local machine all you need to do is call the ``kube-up.sh`` script: